Banner gala pequeno principe

 The Complex’s assistance unit, the Pequeno Príncipe Hospital, takes care of the health of boys and girls throughout Brazil.
 In addition to being the largest exclusively pediatric hospital in the country, it is a reference center where the most modern diagnosis and treatment of children and adolescents is practiced, taught, and researched.

-It offers services in 35 specialties and is a reference in high and medium complexity procedures.
-The institution has 361 beds – 68 of them in ICUs – and provides at least 60% of the assistance via the Brazilian Public Health System (SUS, abbreviation in Portuguese).
+It offers services in 47 specialties and areas of pediatrics and is a reference in high and medium-complexity procedures.
+The institution has 368 beds — 76 of which are in intensive care units (ICUs) — and conducts 60% of hospitalizations through the Brazilian Public Health System (known as SUS).

 The birthplace of pediatrics in Paraná, the Hospital has trained specialists in different specialties for over five decades.
 More than 2,000 pediatricians, anesthesiologists, orthopedists, oncologists, and pediatric surgeons from different regions of the country, for example, have already finished their training and completed internships and residencies at the institution.